UtilityGenAI

 💡 Analysis

-To be fair, Platform consistency: GitHub Copilot works uniformly for general use everywhere.
+To be fair, Platform consistency: GitHub Copilot works uniformly for The most popular AI pair programmer, built right into VS Code and other IDEs, which I noticed during testing. everywhere.

 ⚖️ Verdict